Federated Authentication

 Workforce Management Export

-Fourth can genearte a .csv file with the same employee data that is available through the Workforce Management APIs.
+Fourth can generate a .csv file with the same employee data that is available through the Workforce Management APIs.
 Fourth can also accept employee data via a .csv file.

 Just-in-time (JIT) Provisioning